xorddotcom/spock-sdk/README.md

 ### Web3Analytics.valueContribution(label,valueInUSD)

 Track amount in USD that end-user has contribute in protocol ecosystem through DApp.
-You can inovke this method in the callback of transaction submission.
+You can invoke this method in the callback of transaction submission.

 ```js
 Web3Analytics.valueContribution('Add Liquidity', 25_000);